HoratioConkerhead/stitched-up-companion/README.md

 ## Future Enhancements

 1. **Advanced Visualizations**
-   - Implement force-directed graph for relationship web
+   - Enhanced force-directed graph for relationship web
-   - Add mapping library for interactive location map
+   - Improved mapping library integration
+   - Timeline visualization improvements

 2. **Content Enhancements**
    - Add character portraits and location images
    - Include more quotes and excerpts from the novel
+   - Audio narration integration

 3. **Reading Progress Integration**
    - Add functionality for readers to track their progress through the novel